Having such a profile in your distributor’s team is helping a lot growing the sales and getting closer to the market.

 The second one is the distributor paying for the person (if he is kind enough).
 It is rare but can happen if you have in front of you somebody that understands the concept: the brand manager will help him bringing more margin.

-Third one is to give the distributor money to help him start with the solution and then decrease slowly the financial help over the years.
-The distributor will increase the margin he is getting, and it should be enough to pay this new person after few years while helping him continue to grow the business.
+The third one is to give the distributor money to help him start with the solution and then decrease slowly the financial help over the years.
+The distributor will increase the margin he is getting, and it should be enough to pay this new person after a few years while helping him continue to grow the business.

-Fourth solution is to give a percentage per year to pay the salary.
+The fourth solution is to give a percentage per year to pay for the salary.
 The distributor is motivated to push the product specialist to sell your brand more and more.
 Your brand must be successful so that the distributor is not taking money out of his pocket to pay the employee.

 All four solutions are good ones, it has to be adjusted to the dealer’s mind and the results you are looking for.

 The personality you need to look for